magefile/mage/site/content/targets/_index.en.md

 ## Contexts and Cancellation

 A default context is passed into any target with a context argument.
 This context will have a timeout if mage was run with -t, and thus will cancel the running targets and dependencies at that time.
+To pass this context to dependencies, use mg.CtxDeps(ctx, ...) to pass the context from the target to its dependencies (and pass the context to sub-dependencies).
+Dependencies run with mg.Deps will not get the starting context, and thus will not be cancelled when the timeout set with -t expires.

+mg.CtxDeps will pass along whatever context you give it, so if you want to modify the original context, or pass in your own, that will work like you expect it to.